MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_2_Release_Notes.md

 We have added HTML versions of the [tutorials](https://www.cntk.ai/pythondocs/tutorials.html) and [manuals](https://www.cntk.ai/pythondocs/manuals.html) with the [Python documentation](https://www.cntk.ai/pythondocs/).
 This makes the [tutorial notebooks](https://www.cntk.ai/pythondocs/tutorials.html) and manuals searchable as well.

 ### Updated evaluation documents
 Documents related to model evaluation have been updated.
-Please check the latest documents [here](https://docs.microsoft.com/en-us/cognitive-toolkit/CNTK-Evaluation-Overview).
+Please check the latest documents at [CNTK evaluation overview](/cognitive-toolkit/CNTK-Evaluation-Overview).

 ## System